A secured loan is a loan secured on your property in the same way a mortgage is – in fact

 - I have bad credit – will there be any options for me?

 Yes.
 Depending on how recent the bad credit is and more importantly how did it occur.E.g.
-Illness and being off which impacted on finances is understandable but if you decided to go on holiday and not pay your credit commitments then it’s unlikely you will be offered anything
+Illness and being off work which impacted on finances is understandable but if you decided to go on holiday and not pay your credit commitments then it’s unlikely you will be offered anything

 - Can you self-cert your income for a secured loan?